LamaBleu/moRFeus_GUI/README.md

 Product informations : https://store.othernet.is/products/morfeus-1
 This tool was written using only 'yad' and bash to make my moRFeus user life easier.

-UPDATE 08/08/2018 : This is the 'next' version.
+UPDATE August 2018 : This is the new version for moRFeus_GUI, codename hydra.
 Fixes, added live-plot, progress-bar during step-sequence.
 Abort during step-sequence is now possible by pressing the "cancel" button
-GNUPlot (gnuplot AND gnuplot-qt) is not mandatory, only optional.
+GNUPlot (gnuplot AND gnuplot-qt packages) is not mandatory, only optional.

 New feature to "get signal level from GQRX" with CSV export file and plots, when running step generator.
 Why ? more here : https://www.rtl-sdr.com/using-an-rtl-sdr-and-morfeus-as-a-tracking-generator-to-measure-filters-and-antenna-vswr/

-Code is very crude, with no error checking.
-Feel free to use it, improve it.
-Reporting bug, issue, or just experience, you are welcome : github, @fonera_cork (twitter), lama.bleu (gmail), /u/samarragepas (reddit)
+Reporting bug, issue, ideas or just share experience, you are welcome : here on github, @fonera_cork (twitter), lama.bleu (gmail), /u/samarragepas (reddit)